Mighty303/SudokuSolver/README.md

 # SudokuSolver
-Recreated a sudoku solver using the recursive backtracking algorithm using a dynamic array to store positions.
+Recreated a sudoku solver using the recursive backtracking algorithm using an ArrayList to store positions.